Professor Vanessa Harding

 - The invention of change-ringing in early modern England

-- The management of grammar schools in the suburbs of London, late 16C-early 17C
+- The management of grammar schools in the suburbs of London, late 16th-early 17th century

 - The role of London in the creation of a Quaker transatlantic community in the late 17th and early 18th centuries